I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 In 1979 I moved back to East London where I lived for 12 years whilst studying for a BSc degree in psychology.
 After that I went on to study for an MSc in applied psychology and technology assessment at Cranfield Institute of technology in Bedford.

 In the 1980s I was a struggling musician for a number of years, during which time I made a living selling jewellery from market stalls in Greenwich and Camden Lock with my partner Fiona, who I met at university in 1981.
+We finally married in 2020 after what can be described as a long engagement!

 I joined the Green Party in 2012 after becoming disillusioned with the three other main parties.
 I saw that the Green Party had moved on from its origins as a single policy party to offer credible solutions to fill the ideological vacuum left between Labour and Conservative.